 - Did you achieve your goals?

 - Were your goals realistic for your business?
-For example, if you wanted to drive 10% more business this year and you added a new marketing channel, promoted earlier, and had a substantial offer, that was likely a realistic goal.
+For example, if you wanted to drive 10% more business this year, added a new marketing channel, promoted earlier, and had a substantial offer, that was likely a realistic goal.
 However, if your goal was to drive 100% more sales than average, but you didn't change your marketing plan and add in more channels, increase frequency or budget for paid ads, or focus on SEO months in advance, it probably wasn't realistic.

 Analyze your goals and marketing plan support